rdcorrigan/rdcorrigan/README.md

 * 🌍  I'm based in Alberta
 * ✉️  You can contact me at [ryandcorrigan@gmail.com](mailto:ryandcorrigan@gmail.com)
 * 🚀  I'm currently working on [To-Do List App](http://github.com/ryandcorrigan/ToDoListApp/blob/main/to_do_list.py)
-* 🧠  I'm learning Python
+* 🧠  I'm learning JavaScript
 * 🤝  I'm open to collaborating on almost any kind of project.
 * ⚡  I have a cat and her name is Catdog.